Levminer/authme-docs/export.md

-## Export
+# Export

-Short tutorial on how export works in Authme.
+You can access the Export page in the: Menubar > Tools > Export.

 ?> You can only export if you saved your code(s) on the main page.